IOTRONICS/parc-agrobot/README.md

 ## Installation

-1. Install ROS Kinetic or newer.
+1. Install ROS Noetic or newer.
 Follow the official ROS installation guide: [ROS Installation Guide](https://wiki.ros.org/ROS/Installation)

 2. Install Matlab and required toolboxes for data analysis and machine learning.

-3. Install Python 3 and required libraries.
-It is recommended to use a virtual environment:
+3. Install Python 3 and the required libraries.
+It is recommended to use a Linux environment Ubuntu preferably:

    ```bash
    python3 -m venv venv